 On the Autumn Rush

-It's halfway through October, when school routines feel a little more settled and we're starting to feel more at ease.
+It's already November, when school routines feel a little more settled and we're starting to feel more at ease.
 Just as the air starts to turn to autumn and the classroom starts to feel a little less panicked every day, we're hit with the Autumn Rush, that wild time between Parent-Teacher conferences, Halloween and Thanksgiving, when all of a sudden, the routines that we've implemented so carefully and the predictability that we know our classrooms demand is flustered and flittered and messy again.

 It's a marathon, hiding inside of pumpkin spice and falling leaves and likely, if you're not careful, to make these days feel overwhelmed and overextended.